SafeTALK: The Suicide Alertness Training That Saves Lives

 Unfortunately, these calls for help are not always heard or understood by others.

-By taking an expert-led course like SafeTALK, you can be trained to be more alert to the signs of suicide and feel equipped on how to respond effectively and compassionately.
+By taking an expert-led course like SafeTALK, you can be trained to be more alert to the signs of suicide and feel equipped how to respond effectively and compassionately.

 Take a look at these commonly asked questions to learn more about SafeTALK and why you should consider signing up for our next training.